-Tonight, I am listening to punk music and remembering every boy I ever crushed on for knowing how to skate or play guitar or having long hair or long eyelashes or black nail polish and eye liner, Docs worn down to the nub, a shitty car with a back seat full of crap, a tape deck, a bunch of mixed tapes with liner notes, a U2 t-shirt, a copy of A Confederacy of Dunces or Leaves of Grass, a subscription to MAD Magazine, punk zines, set lists from all ages shows, 7” that only came out in Japan, a worn copy of Rumours on vinyl, R.E.M.’s Green on CD.
+Tonight, I am listening to punk music and remembering every boy I ever crushed on for knowing how to skate or play guitar or having long hair or long eyelashes or black nail polish and eye liner, Docs worn down to the nub, a shitty car with a back seat full of crap, a tape deck, a bunch of mixtapes with liner notes, a U2 t-shirt, a copy of A Confederacy of Dunces or Leaves of Grass, a subscription to MAD Magazine, punk zines, set lists from all ages shows, 7” that only came out in Japan, a worn copy of Rumours on vinyl, R.E.M.’s Green on CD.
 A journal.

 There were a lot more of them than I am comfortable naming.
 I didn’t meet them all as boys, but I fell in love with the boys they once were.